Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * [Git](https://git-scm.com)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    * A Tag 'submission-17-12-2022' was created on the main branch that has the project's first submission
+    * The resubmission work was done on 'resubmission' branch and then merged to main branch towards the end of development.

 * [GitPod](https://gitpod.io/)
      * GitPod was used for writing code, committing, and then pushing to GitHub.